sap-tutorials/Tutorials/tutorials/dt-create-schema-load-data-part8/dt-create-schema-load-data-part8.md

 select * from TABLE_PARTITIONS where TABLE_NAME = 'LINEITEM_MS'
 ```

 You should see the following once you execute the statement above.
 Notice how "`LEVEL_1_RANGE_MIN_VALUE`" and  "`LEVEL_1_RANGE_MAX_VALUE`" for row 6 is empty.
-The  reason for it being empty is because it represents "OTHERS".
-Remember that "OTHERS" does not have a set minimum value nor a maximum value, it simply collects anything that does not fall under any of the other partitions.
-If you scroll right, you will see a column labelled "STORAGE_TYPE" which shows you what the storage type for each partition is.
+The reason for it being empty is because it represents "`OTHERS`".
+Remember that "`OTHERS`" does not have a set minimum value nor a maximum value, it simply collects anything that does not fall under any of the other partitions.
+If you scroll right, you will see a column labelled "`STORAGE_TYPE`" which shows you what the storage type for each partition is.

 ![View Range](ViewRange.png)